-A good virgin Piña Colada recipe starts out with the same basic ingredients as the alcoholic version.
-Because of the overriding strong flavors of the alcohol version of this drink, it's easy to eliminate the alcohol and still have a tasty concoction.
-Even without the alcohol, a Virgin Piña Colada will still make you feel like you're sitting on a warm beach, relaxing to the sounds of the waves.
+The best virgin piña colada recipes start with the same fundamental ingredients as the alcoholic versions do.
+Due to the original cocktail's strong mix of flavors, it's rather easy for you to eliminate the alcohol from the concoction and still have a delicious version of the drink.
+Even without the alcohol, you'll still make feel like you're sitting on a warm beach with your toes in the sand, relaxing to the sounds of the waves crash in the distance.

 Maintaining the Basic Flavors

 Rum has a very strong taste, so when you eliminate it from a drink recipe, it will sometimes become markedly different, or appear to be missing an integral ingredient.
-With a Piña Colada, however, you'll maintain the flavors of the drink even without the rum.
-Coconut and pineapple both have distinct flavors.
-They complement each other quite well in a Piña Colada, making it so uniquely recognizable as a Piña Colada, that the rum isn't even missed.
+However, this isn't the case with a piña colada, as you can maintain the flavors of the drink even without the rum.
+Coconut and pineapple both have such distinct tastes, and they complement each other so well that a drink with the two mixed together is immediately recognizable as a piña solada - so much so that the rum isn't even missed.

 While many people think of frozen drinks as more exotic, that doesn't mean they're difficult to make.
-A basic Virgin Piña Colada recipe requires just one step and a few simple ingredients.
-The only ingredient you might have a hard time finding is the cream of coconut, but it's available in most liquor stores.
+A basic virgin piña colada recipe requires just one step and a few simple ingredients.

 - 2 ounces cream of coconut